 Why should I trust the information on this site?

 Hey look, you’re betting your hard-earned money, I get it.
 You don’t know me, and you don’t trust me.
-All you know for certain is I’m handsome.
+I don’t trust you either.

 Handicapping services have to charge money because they’re mostly scams.
 They don’t have a real way of profiting off bets, so they try to take your money instead.
 If they posted everything for free, you may use their recommendations for a week or two – but then you’d quickly realize they actually suck at what they’re doing and you’d stop coming.
 They advertise by posting screen shots on twitter of their winnings and try to tell you that they know the secret ingredient.
 They’re lying, so don’t give anybody your money, just come here for free.